DexterLagan/dexter-quickscripts/README.md

 script is updated.

-In particular, if you want to change the default label, menu path or keybinding of a script installed from `quickscript-extra`, go to `Scripts|Manage|Library...`, select the `quickscript-extra` directory, then the script you want, and click on `Shadow`.
+In particular, if you want to change the default label, menu path or keybinding of a script installed from `dexter-quickscripts`, go to `Scripts|Manage|Library...`, select the `dexter-quickscripts` directory, then the script you want, and click on `Shadow`.
 This opens a new (shadow) script that calls the original script where you can change what you want.